[Updated May 2022]

-Now, let’s take the same process from Step 3A and apply it to our Centers of Influence.
+Now, let’s take the same process from Step 3A and apply it to our COIs.
 But with COIs we are going to add an additional step to this process.
 Remember our COIs are those who know what we do, don’t do what we do and come across our ideal clients.
-In the workbook, jot down the specific names of your COIs you would like to be referring you.
-This might include people you know well or don’t know well – from your general network – with your goal to have them become referring COIs.
+In the workbook, jot down the specific names of your COIs who you would like to be referring you.
+This might include people you know well or don’t know well – from your general network – with your goal to have them become COIs referral sources.

 That’s right – to develop a list of potential COI referral sources we need to start a little more broad and then narrow it down.

 Here are some helpful tips to help you create a robust list of potential COIs.

-- Review your calendar of those you’ve met for coffee over the last six months or year to network.
+- Review your calendar of those you’ve met with for coffee or a meeting over the last six months or longer.

-- Pull up LinkedIn and start scrolling through the 1st degree connections and 2nd degree connections.
+- Pull up LinkedIn and start scrolling through your 1st degree connections and then your 2nd degree connections.

-- And possibly pull out that stack of business cards you have.
+- And possibly pull out that stack of business cards you have and go through them.
 (Yes, they still exist!)

 Now word of caution, use your judgement of who you add to your possible COI list.
-If you haven’t talked to someone in five years, they may not be worth adding to your list.
+If you haven’t talked to someone in three years, they may not be worth adding to your list.

 After you have your list of potential COI referral sources, we need to move on to the second part for our COI cultivation.
-We need to also create our ideal center of influence profile.
+We need to create our ideal center of influence profile.
 In the workbook you’ll see this part – the bottom half of Step 3B.